section-engineering-education/engineering-education/peer_reviewers/peer-reviewer-process.md

 ### Tiered Payout Structure
 - All payouts will be as follows:
-Edit: 3/14/21
+3/3/21
 To continue increasing that level of quality and value for the community - we’d like to notify everyone of an update in the payout structure.
-3/3/21

 Over the next few months, we will publish the first 60 approved articles within the month (i.e. 60 articles per month).

 Our new payout structure will be:

-$150 for tutorials
+- $150 for tutorials
-$100 for non-tutorial content
+- $100 for non-tutorial content
-$50/article for peer reviews
+- $50/article for peer reviews

+We need to be keen on closing articles that are not "publish ready" i.e. an article that is not ready to be published as is (or as close as possible) - the incoming articles should only require a review from our team not a revision.

 #### What counts as a round of revision?
 - Any extra (major) steps that take a reviewer away from the actual revision process (revising, editing, and proofreading) and causes a shift towards content creation.